 Throw a fur chubby over your shoulders.

-With the Fall comes plummeting temperatures and thus, the need to stay warm.
+With fall comes plummeting temperatures and thus, the need to stay warm.
 But what do you do when you want your look to get some shine without freezing as a result?
 That's where a cute, cropped jacket comes into play.
-Few do the cozy texture better than Cinq a Sept and a red fox fur stole from the brand is just the thing to keep the autumnal chill at bay, while letting your ensemble play center stage.
-(Androma fox fur stole, $1,525, Cinq a Sept available at Saks Fifth Avenue)
+It's just the thing to keep the autumnal chill at bay while letting your ensemble play center stage.

 Cover your shoulders with a capelet.